simonsobs/PSpipe/project/README.rst

 Planck pspy
 =============
-This folder contains codes that can be used for the reproduction of the planck results.
+This folder contains codes that can be used for the reproduction of the planck results using pspy.